-Motion 2: Motion for ratification on earnings distribution in 2023.
-(Proposed by the Board of Directors)

-Explanation: 1.For the 2023 statement of earnings distribution, please refer to Page 27 of the Handbook.

-2. The chairman is authorized to set another ex-dividend base date, payout date and other related matters.
-If subsequent changes in the company's share capital affect the number of outstanding shares and the shareholder dividend rate changes accordingly, the chairman is also authorized to adjust it with full authority.
+- Motion 2: Motion for ratification on earnings distribution in 2024.
+(Proposed by the Board of Directors) - Explanation: 1.
+For the 2024 statement of earnings distribution, please refer to Page 28 of the Handbook. - 2.
+The Chairman is authorized to determine the ex-dividend base date, payment date, and other related matters separately.
+If subsequent changes in the company's share capital affect the number of outstanding shares and change the shareholders' dividend ratio as a result, the Chairman is authorized to have the full power to adjust it.